shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-721-pos-bridge-sdk.md

 # Introduction
-In this tutorial, we will go through the process of transferring ERC-1155, ERC-721 and ERC-20 tokens to the Polygon (Matic) chain, and from Polygon to Ethereum using the Polygon PoS SDK.
+In this tutorial, we will go through the process of transferring ERC-1155 and ERC-721 tokens to the Polygon (Matic) chain, and from Polygon to Ethereum using the Polygon PoS SDK.
 We will use the **Ethereum Goerli** testnet and **Polygon Mumbai** testnet, and ERC tokens that have been deployed and their source code have been verified on Etherscan.
 The Polygon Proof of Stake (PoS) Bridge is a mechanism and a set of contracts on both Ethereum and Polygon that will help us in moving assets between the **root** chain and **child** chain.
 In contrast to the [Plasma Bridge](https://docs.matic.network/docs/develop/ethereum-matic/plasma/getting-started/), the Polygon PoS bridge is much faster, making it a better choice for dApps that are looking for faster withdrawals.